KathiSa/climateindoorsimulation/ProgramStart.md

 ```

-Your frontend is started.
+Your frontend has been started.
 Now you can open [http://localhost:100/](http://localhost:100/) in your browser and use the frontend to run a simulation.

-Note: You can find a step by step guide including pictures below!
+Note: You can find a step by step guide including pictures below.

-## Start everything at once (with pictures)
+## Start everything at the same time (with pictures)

 Step 1: Open a new command window.